The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 With the constitutional rationale defined, the next phase concerns implementation.
 Each pillar translates a principle of the Agreement into an operational structure, defined through jurisdiction, procedure, and enforceable safeguards.

 Implementation begins with the creation of a neutral administrative centre.
-This anchors the federal architecture and situates institutional development within a structure defined by balance rather than inherited authority.
+This anchors the constitutional architecture and situates institutional development within a structure defined by balance rather than inherited authority.

 Foundational Framework: Evolving the Good Friday/Belfast Agreement for Shared Governance – Evolved from the Three Strands